 Tablet sales are expected to exceed 100 million this year, meaning that responsive design has never been so important for those looking to optimize their online content.
 Indeed, some Byte9 sites are already experiencing up to 40% traffic from tablet and mobile devices, a strong commercial imperative to accommodate the smaller screen size in a unified design.

 Another benefit of responsive design is that the user has an improved site experience as there is no need for redirection, use of standardized Style Sheets (CSS) across devices and a unified design approach will also create a consistent look and feel.
 Consistent user experience will have a positive impact on your conversion rates as people are familiar with navigation and site or system use across devices.
 Responsive design removes some of the barriers that having multiple sites can present, i.e. in functionality, performance, and consistent look and feel.

 Consolidate your analytics and reporting

-A single responsive site means that you no longer have to track user journeys, conversion paths, funnels and redirections between your sites.
-Site analytics tools like Google Analytics are now optimised to handle multiple devices and responsive reporting.
+A single responsive site means that you no longer have to track user journeys, conversion paths, funnels, and redirections between your sites.
+Site analytics tools like Google Analytics are now optimized to handle multiple devices and responsive reporting.
 All of your tracking and analytics will continue to function and be condensed into a single report, allowing for easier monitoring and analysis.